 Scroll all the way down for the full recipe.

 - Garlic: 5 large cloves should have you sitting pretty.
 Take your whole cloves and slice your garlic into thin chips.
 (Note: if you prefer minced garlic, you can run your cloves through a garlic press instead.
 That said, I think the recipe works best with larger chips).
-This is the main flavor element in this simple Filipino garlic rice – and we’ll talk about exactly how to prepare the garlic chips in a sec.

 - Leftover Rice: Long grain Jasmine rice is best.
 I recommend you use leftover rice (at least day-old cooked rice) that has been sitting in the refrigerator.
 We’ll talk more about why this is important a little later in the post.